gisquick/gisquick-doc/docs/project-publishing.rst

    :align: center
    :width: 450

-   Publish directory provided by Docker containers.

-.. seealso:: ``|see| See also :ref:`Source code layout
-   <source-code-layout>`.
+   Published project separated into user directories.

 .. important:: |imp| When user directory is not available in :file:`publish` directory it's necessary to create it.

-Then it is necessary to **copy** published QGIS project (including timestamped files) with all associated data to user publish directory, eg. :file:`dev/publish/vagrant` or :file:`docker/_data/publish/user1` directory located in :file:`gisquick` source code tree.
+Then published QGIS project (including timestamped files) with all associated data can be **copied** into user publish directory, eg. :file:`dev/publish/vagrant` or :file:`docker/_data/publish/user1` directory located on the publication server.
 In our example, the project will be copied into :file:`dev/publish/vagrant/prague` directory.

 .. tip:: |tip| Instead of copying project files it is also possible to define this output directory directly by :ref:`Gisquick plugin